gura-lang/gura-lang.github.io/documents/Template-Engine.md

     Hello GURA World

+The block script can be written in free format as for spaces, indentations and line breaks.
-The format of the block script such as indentations and line breaks doesn't affect the rendering result.
+The format of the script doesn't affect the rendering result as long as they're described within borders of a block script.

 **Template:**